smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

    Look especially for the following settings that may require attention:

    - The main menu LSAM Parameters:
-     - There is a new option to "Bind?
+     - There is an option to "Bind?
 Y/N" for the IP Address.
-SMA recommends using this option instead of allowing the old default  method of allowing the communications programs to choose any available IP address.
+SMA recommends using this option instead of the default method of allowing the communications programs to choose any available IP address.
      - If the IBM i partition is a client partition that relies on a host partition to connect it to an external IP address, put the external IP address in the first IP Address field and then enter the local virtual LAN IP address of this Client partition in the Internal IP address field.
      - Verify the daily maintenance hour on page 2 of the LSAM Parameters.
 If there is more than one LSAM Environment within the same partition, it is critical that the two environments start their daily log purging at a different time (separated by at least 1 or 2 minutes), to assure that their daily backup save files are named differently, since they use the system clock time as part of the name.
      - Older LSAM installations that were upgraded may need to have their daily log purging values reviewed.
-Very old LSAM installations did not get useful values set automatically, although brand new installations of version 18.1 come with reasonable purge criteria already set.
+Very old LSAM installations did not get useful values set automatically, although brand new installations of version 18.1 or newer come with reasonable purge criteria already set.
    - Check each LSAM sub-menu configuration to make sure that the normal daily, or "debug" logging is activated.
 This is very helpful for diagnosing configuration errors, and it is also useful for supporting security and other audits of the automation.
 However, do NOT activate any log option that is called a "trace" log, since those options produce a large amount of data very quickly.
 Only use trace log options when requested by SMA Support.
      - The LSAM Management sub-menu 6 has an option 4 that can be used to review the settings for multiple logging options.
 All of the  logging should normally be set to "\*YES" on the main page, except that all the "Trace" logging options should be set to "\*NO".
 Observer the on-screen instructions for activating the settings.
        - Use function key **F2** from the logging management screen to see a summary of several LSAM daily logging options.
 All except for any "Trace" options should be set to "1" or "y", whatever is the active state.